Bending Basics for Sheet Metal Fabrication

 Get Quote

-Depending on your application, there are many available variations of metal bending.
+Depending on your application, you might use many variations of bending methods.
 Here are some of the most common techniques you might use.

 V-bending

 The metal sheet is pressed between a top tool, the punch, and a V-shaped bottom tool, the die.
-It’s versatile and used in many applications, from building frames to brackets.
+This versatile tool is used for many applications, from building frames to brackets.

 The technique offers quick setup changes, making it ideal for projects with varying specifications.
 However, the depth of the bend can be limited by the machinery and the chosen die width.
 Springback is a frequent challenge, requiring compensation.